-Similar to Malgouyres et al. (2019), my identification strategy is based the gradual diffusion of the new technology in different LEs over space and time.
-Note that the question of what were the criteria for deciding to treat one LE before another has been studied in Malgouyres et al. (2019).
+My identification strategy is based on the gradual diffusion of the new technology in different LEs over space and time.
+Note that the question of what were the criteria for deciding to treat one LE before another has been studied in Malgouyres, Mayer and Mazet-Sonilhac (2021).
 Empirical evidence shows that the main determinant of Broadband-Internet expansion was the city-level population density, with no role for levels or trends in the economic patterns of the city, and was slow down by the sunk cost of upgrading the infrastructure, consistent with statistical analysis.